 Expand description

-Collision detection for Collider
+Collision detection for Colliders.

 Collision detection involves determining pairs of objects that may currently be in contact